Narapatisithu: Administration

 Narapatisithu appointed Nadaungmya, great-grandson of Nyaung-U Hpi (one of the great Paladins during Anawrahta's reign), chief justice.
 His chief minister was Ananda Thuriya, reportedly a man of valor who continually hunted down robbers and presented them alive to the king.
 He had the first Burmese customary law based on his grandfather Alaungsithu's judgments compiled, and used as the common system of law for the entire kingdom.

 Religious reforms

 He encouraged further reforms of the Burmese Buddhism.
 By the efforts of his primate Shin Uttarajiva, the majority of the Burmese Buddhist monks realigned themselves with the Mahavihara school of Sri Lanka away from the less orthodox Conjeveram-Thaton school.

 Sinhalese raids

 According to the Pali Culawamsa Chronicles, the King of Polonnaruwa (Sri Lanka), Parakramabahu I, dispatched an expedition in 1180 to settle a trade dispute.
 It suffered from storms and several ships were wrecked.
 But one ship reached the Crow Island near Mawlamyaing and five reached Pathein, killing a governor, burning villages, massacring the inhabitants, and carrying off a number into slavery.
-As the Burmese chronicles do not mention these events, there is no check on the Sinhalese version.
+As the Burmese chronicles do not mention these events, there is no check on the Sinhalese version.This event has been strongly refuted by historians as pure conjecture.

+The Devanagala Rock Inscription of Parakramabahu I in Sri Lanka confirms the raid as it records donation of lands to a returning General from the victories in Ramanna (Burma).